 Node.js Microservices Performance Explained

 Transitioning to Node.js from memory-safe Rust or synchronous-heavy Python feels like swapping a precision scalpel for a chainsaw running on high-octane caffeine.
 Node.js microservices performance quickly exposes bottlenecks you never encounter in threaded environments.
-This isnt about syntax; its about dissecting why the architectural assumptions you bring from other ecosystems can quietly erode throughput, increase latency, and eventually destabilize your production cluster.
+This isn’t about syntax; it’s about dissecting why the architectural assumptions you bring from other ecosystems can quietly erode throughput, increase latency, and eventually destabilize your production cluster.

 Event Loop Starvation: The Silent Throughput Killer

 In Python, a slow function blocks a thread; in Node, it halts the universe.
-Developers coming from Rust expect async tasks to be polled efficiently, but they often forget that Nodes single-threaded nature means the loop is a fragile resource.
-If you drop a CPU-intensive calculation into a middleware, you arent just slowing down one request—you are effectively dDoS-ing your own service by preventing the I/O poller from ticking.
+Developers coming from Rust expect async tasks to be polled efficiently, but they often forget that Node’s single-threaded nature means the “loop” is a fragile resource.
+If you drop a CPU-intensive calculation into a middleware, you aren’t just slowing down one request—you are effectively dDoS-ing your own service by preventing the I/O poller from ticking.

 // The "Rust-style" heavy computation trap